objektwerks/iron/README.md

 Note
 ----
 >See ```Validator``` for issues with using collection constraints on String values
 >outside of a case class constructor.
+Samme issues arise in a for comprehension.

 Build
 -----